 If one or both parents have a business, then there can be significant tax savings if it is organized as a family business, which includes other members of the family as shareholders or as limited partners.
 The family business would have to be organized as a partnership, limited liability company, or as an S or C corporation.
-However, a family can form a number of different business entities to maximize tax savings, although this would have to be weighed against their cost of the operation and the administration of the entities.
+However, a family can form a number of different business entities to maximize tax savings, although this would have to be weighed against their cost of operation and the administration of the entities.
 Family members can also help to start a business by pooling their resources.
-Furthermore, a family business can also be an effective estate planning tool.
-However, a family business must be a real business — it cannot simply be a means to transfer wealth to descendents.
-This generally means that it must be an active business, so a family business that holds only investments, would not qualify.
+Furthermore, a family business can be an effective estate planning tool.
+However, a family business must be a real business — it cannot simply be a means to transfer wealth to descendants.
+This generally means that it must be an active business, so a family business that holds only investments would not qualify.

 So if a parent in the 25% tax bracket pays his child $10,000 in wages to work for his business, then the $10,000 can be deducted from the business income, saving $2,500 in ordinary income taxes plus about $1,400 in self-employment taxes that the parent would have to pay if it were part of his income.

-Families can also put their older parents on the payroll if they are retired, but it only makes sense if the parents are in a lower tax bracket, need the income, and if it does increase taxes on their social security benefits.
+Families can also put their parents on the payroll if they are retired, but it only makes sense if the parents are in a lower tax bracket, need the income, and if it does not increase taxes on their social security benefits.